damianh/LittleForker/README.md

      in co-operative shutdown if supported by the child process.

-  3. **CooperativeShutdown**: allows a process to listen for a shutdown signal over a NamedPipe or for a process to instruct a process to shutdown.
+  3. **CooperativeShutdown**: allows a process to listen for a shutdown signal over a NamedPipe for a parent process to instruct a process to shutdown.

 ## Installation